-If you’re reading this, chances are you’re a Maid of Honour or part of a wedding and are researching how to write a wedding speech.
+If you’re reading this, chances are you’re part of a wedding and are researching how to write a maid of honour speech!

 What is a Wedding Speech?

 The wedding speech’s traditional purpose is to congratulate the newlyweds and wish them happiness in their marriage.
 Sounds simple, right?

 We’ve all seen the YouTube videos of the bridal party delivering their speech in the form of a custom rap or ballad with personalized lyrics to fit the happy couple–The audience claps along and the newlyweds and in awe of the delivery.

 Or maybe you’ve seen the viral speech that was so funny people were gasping for air and wiping tears from their eyes.

 Or maybe you’ve seen the speech so touching that every wedding attendee was in tears by the end of the speech.

 My point?
 There can be some pretty high expectations when it comes to writing the perfect wedding speech, and the media portrayal of the successful speech can skew our perception of what makes for a good wedding speech.